 The country is beautiful and has plenty of sights to rival places like Thailand and Vietnam, add into this the infrastructure of a developed country and you have a great backpacking destination.

-This Australia backpacking guide will tell which places to go, those that are overrated and how you can save money while backpacking Australia for a year or more.
+This Australia travel guide will tell which places to go, those that are overrated and how you can save money while travelling Australia for a year or more.

 Australia Travel Visa Details

-If you want to travel to Australia, then you’re going to need a visa!
-Luckily, for most countries the process to getting one is quite straightforward.
+If you want to visit Australia, then you’re going to need a visa!
+Luckily, for most countries, the process of getting one is quite straightforward.

 Australia’s visa policy is universal which means everyone entering the country needs a visa.
-The exception is citizens from New Zealand, who are free to enter the country under the Trans-Tasman Travel Arrangement.
+Citizens of New Zealand are exempt.
+They are free to enter the country under the Trans-Tasman Travel Arrangement.

-There is also the opportunity for 18 to 30-year-olds to work in the country for a year on the Working Holiday scheme, which I recommend doing, as it allows you to work and travel in Australia.
+There is also the opportunity for 18 to 30-year-olds to work in the country for a year on the Working Holiday scheme.
+I recommend doing this as it allows you to work and travel in Australia.

 The working holiday visa allows you to go backpacking Australia for a year.
 However, if you do work that is classified as regional for three months you can extend it for another year!